-21 Oak www.21oakmanchester.com ALL VEGAN THIS café CLOSED DOWN Dec 2021 after 6 1⁄2 years in business.
+© 21 Oak www.21oakmanchester.com ALL VEGAN THIS café CLOSED DOWN Dec 2021 after 6 1⁄2 years in business.
 My pre-pandemic pandemonium review:

-Entering 21 Oak is like stepping back into the past, namely 25 years ago into It's Only Natural.
+The performance participation provides the part of the past, namely 25 years ago into It's Only Natural.
 I mean this as a very good thing.
 Think back to 1990, when Ken Bergeron was still the head chef and owner of ION 1.0 at its original location on Main St, a block north of where ION 3.0 recently relocated.
 The décor was simple and yet comfortable, the vegan food wholesome and appealing (Ken, along with most of his faithful customers, had transitioned out of macrobiotics), the portions generous, and the prices just right.
 Likewise now for 21 Oak.
 Eerily, Shawn the head chef and owner of 21 Oak even bears a very striking resemblance to Ken both in looks and in peaceful demeanor.